What Backpacking Southeast Asia Actually Feels Like

 Too many hostels.

-You meet strangers constantly.
+You meet strangers every day.

 And somehow life feels bigger because of it.